OddCommon/bolt/README.md

 <div data-bolt-merge="div-id">...</div>
 ```

+### Prefetch

+If you want to really go after speed and have specific assets that you want to preload before a navigation event even happens you can use `data-bolt-prefetch`.
+This will add `preload` tags and the browser will begin preloading those assets in the background.

+🚨 - This is very agressive and must be used with caution, but it can result in dramatically faster pages loads.

 ### API

 Bolt has a very simple API that allows you the ability to control lifecycle steps.